AshleyJKnapp/cmpm121-final/README.md

 ![F1_diagram](https://github.com/AshleyJKnapp/cmpm121-final/blob/main/ArrayOfStructs%20Diagram.png)

 ## Reflection
-Although difficult and a noticably in need of same changes and fixes, we were able to implement the the games grid as a Contiguous Byte array and implement a save system similar to one done in an earlier project this quarter.
+Although difficult and a noticably in need of same changes and fixes, we were able to create the framework for a Contiguous Byte array and implement a save system similar to one done in an earlier project this quarter.
 With this knowledge, creating a save file system wasn't as challenging as it would be without previous work on javascript and its localstorage.
-Although Intuitive, there is room for improvement especially to make sure everything works fully as intended when it comes to the sav file system implemented, regardless functionality is present and adding on top of it such as saving more data to a specific item in local storage shouldn't pose much as challenge compared to getting the base functionality off the ground.
+Although intuitive, there is room for improvement especially to make sure everything works fully as intended when it comes to the sav file system implemented, regardless functionality is present and adding on top of it such as saving more data to a specific item in local storage shouldn't pose much as challenge compared to getting the base functionality off the ground.

 ---

 # Devlog Entry - F2
 ## How we satisfied the software requirements
-- F3.a
+- F3.a Our External DSL for scenario design uses YAML.
+It allows for the choice between sandbox mode and story mode, each with a tutorial, win conditions, and optional steps in between.
 - F3.b The game was planning to have plants have growing condition based on the daylight and would be implemented using Internal DSL.
 These plants could potentially have different ways they grow based on the day and night time cycle having some grow in the night rather than in the day for example.
 - F3.c We planned to port our game into typescript as it used Phaser a javascript game engine.
 The programming language would similar enough to javascript that porting it would be a little bit easier but rather challenging and time consuming for our project.
 ## Reflection